gsoft-inc/wl-squide/docs/guides/override-the-host-layout.md

 # Override the host layout

-Most application pages usually share a **common layout** with at least: a navigation bar, a user profile menu and a main content section.
-In a [React Router's](https://reactrouter.com/en/main) application, this common layout is what we call a `RootLayout`:
+In many applications, multiple pages often share a **common layout** that includes elements such as a navigation bar, a user profile menu, and a main content section.
+In a [React Router's](https://reactrouter.com/en/main) application, this shared layout is commonly referred to as a `RootLayout`:

 ```tsx !#16,21,24,30,36 host/src/App.tsx
 import { useMemo } from "react";